How to solve Blood Relation Questions easily?

 - In-law relationship terms are always written with hyphens.
 And the plural is formed on the part before the “-in-law”;

-For example, “brothers-in-law” and not “brother-in-law”.
+For example, “brothers-in-law” and not “brother-in-laws”.
 The only exception is the general term “in-laws”, which is always plural.

 Father-in-law, Mother-in-law, Son-in-law and Daughter-in-law

-- Father-in-law is the father of spouse; mother-in-law is the mother of spouse.
+- Father-in-law is the father of the spouse; mother-in-law is the mother or a spouse.
 If parents get divorced and remarry, their new spouses are called stepparents, not mother-in-law and father-in-law.

-- The husband of daughter is son-in-law; the wife of son is daughter-in-law.
-If spouse has children from a previous marriage, those are called stepchildren, not sons-in-law or daughters-in-law.
+- The husband of the daughter is a son-in-law; the wife of the son is a daughter-in-law.
+If a spouse has children from a previous marriage, those are called stepchildren, not sons-in-law or daughters-in-law.
 The person is their stepfather or stepmother, not their father-in-law or mother-in-law.